traitecoevo/growth_trajectories/ms/MS.md

 i) A specific model describing how the various mass and area terms ($m_\textrm{l}, m_\textrm{s}, m_\textrm{b}, m_\textrm{r}, a_\textrm{l}, a_\textrm{s}, a_\textrm{b}$) vary relative to one another; and ii) For the effects of varying $\phi$ on plant function to be specified.

 To address the first of these challenges, we use a functional balance model[@yokozawa_foliage_1995; @falster_influence_2011] assuming 1) an allometric relation between total leaf area and plant height, and 2) a constant ratio between total leaf area and each of sapwood cross-sectional area, bark cross-sectional area, and total root mass.
-These assumptions, which are well supported by data (Fig. \ref{fS-allometry}), lead immediately to the set of equations for plant size described in Table \ref{tab:allometry} (see Supplementary material for derivations).
+These assumptions, which are well supported by data, lead immediately to the set of equations for plant size described in Table \ref{tab:allometry} (see Supplementary material for derivations).
 Substituting from Table \ref{tab:allometry} into eqs. \ref{eq:dhdt},\ref{eq:dast},\ref{eq:dDdt} then gives an explicit model for plant growth in relation to size.

 This model seems to capture well the intrinsically size-dependent nature of plant growth.
 Specifically, the model cpatures the following empirical patterns